rwlink3z8/home_price_predictor/README.md

 http://cchomepricepredictor.com/

 ## Table of Contents
+1. TODO
+2. Important Notes
-1. Background
+3. Background
-2. Web App
+4. Web App
-3. Data Collection and processing
+5. Data Collection and processing
-4. Modeling
+6. Modeling
-5. Deployment
+7. Deployment
-6. Future Work
+8. Future Work

+## TODO
+- Clean up the code to run the scraper, the data cleaner, the models out of jupyter making it more modular
+- Include unit tests

+## Important Notes
+These scrapers are run with persmission, the links come directly from my real estate agents MLS site and are only good for 60 days, this is relevant to me as I have bought 3 houses in the previous year and it keeps me up to date on my home market

 ## Background